samuelandersoncodes/a-ride-to-adapt/README.md

 ![landing page image](docs/readme_images/landing_page.JPG)

 * The Reasons section
-    * This section informs the user on the benefits of joining an international community not only in the area of sports and recreation but also solve their adaptation-related promlems.
+    * This section informs the user on the benefits of joining the international community not only in the area of sports and recreation but also solve their adaptation-related promlems.
     * This, coupled with the sense of belongingness should encourage the user to consider joining the international community.